 Draw red dashed lines around the edges of the dark circles.

-Input image is the image in which to detect circular objects, specified as a grayscale, truecolor, or binary image.
+Input image in which to detect circular objects, specified as a grayscale, truecolor (RGB), or binary image.

-Circle radius is the approximate radius of the circular objects you want to detect, specified as a scalar of any numeric type.
+Circle radius, or the approximate radius of the circular objects you want to detect, specified as a positive number.

 the argument name and